jun9303/jun9303.github.io/_pages/about_me.md

 # RESEARCH INTERESTS

 1. **Fluid Mechanics**: Analysis of Turbulent Motions and Instabilities with Concurrent Scalar Transfers
-2. **Computational Science**: Development of Time-Efficient Computing Schemes for Physics-Based Complex Systems
+2. **Computational Science**: Development of High-Performance Computing Schemes for Physics-Based Complex Systems
 3. **Flows in Human Environment**: Application to Sustainable Energy or Clean Environment on Various Scales

 # EXPERIENCE

 ### RESEARCH

-- **Postdoctoral Fellow** at *[Center for Turbulence Research](https://ctr.stanford.edu/), Stanford University*, Oct.
+- **Postdoctoral Fellow** at the *[Center for Turbulence Research](https://ctr.stanford.edu/), Stanford University*, Oct.
 2024 -
-  + Physical understanding of turbulence and related non-linear multi-scale phenomena
+  + Advanced analysis for physical insights into turbulence and related phenomena

 - **Graduate Student Researcher** at *[Computational Fluid Dynamics Lab](https://cfd.me.berkeley.edu/), University of California, Berkeley*, Jan.
 2020 - Aug.
 2024
   + Numerical examination of destabilizing aircraft wake vortices using a global eigenvalue and eigenmode analysis in association with a spectral collocation method